Highlights of the Program

 - Demonstrating how distributed temperature sensing can identify leaks up to 100 times smaller than conventional methods

-- Presenting the fundamentals of fiber optic distributed temperature sensing for effective long-distance pipeline monitoring
+- Explaining the fundamentals of fiber optic distributed temperature sensing for effective long-distance pipeline monitoring

 13:55 - 14:00